 In addition to their coffee, which I'm more than happy to brave a line for, I have a list of go-to favorites from their beautifully concise and inspired menu.
 My hope was that all would be in the book: these Saffron-Vanilla Snickerdoodles, the Pickled Fennel Egg Salad, the Sesame Absinthe Cigars, and Catalan Eggs with Braised Greens.
 Check, check, check, and check!
 Every one of them is in the book.

 The Best Snickerdoodles

 The book will be released October 9th (I originally posted this in 2012), but I've been hassling Ten Speed to get me an early copy for months.
 In part because I wanted to bump up my coffee know-how, but (no surprise) I was particularly excited about the recipes - the Saffron Vanilla Snickerdoodle Cookies were first up.
 They contrast traditional snickerdoodles in the best way.
 Caitlin describes them as having "an unusual butterscotch flavor from the combination of saffron, brown sugar and vanilla."
 If you love snickerdoodles, please try these!

 This recipe delivers a version that is a dead-ringer of the Blue Bottle version.
 The same as the ones I would buy at the kiosk - buckle in the middle, kiss of saffron, a thin golden crust that gives way to a fudge-textured center.
 Arguably the best snickerdoodle cookies I've ever had.
 I made a double batch for a family trip to Lake Tahoe - baking half for the drive there, freezing the remaining pre-scooped dough to bake at the cabin.
 Everyone loved them.

 I hope you like these as much as I do, make a double batch and freeze half of the pre-scooped dough for later baking.
 And be sure to measure the saffron carefully - it's easy to go too light/heavy.
-Other favorite cookies in the archive include these Chocolate Puddle Cookies, Toasted Almond Sables, the Chocolate Chip Skillet Cookie, or you can click around all the past cookie recipes. xo -h
+Other favorite cookies in the archive include these Chocolate Puddle Cookies, Toasted Almond Sables, the Chocolate Chip Skillet Cookie, these chocolate chip cookies, or you can click around all the past cookie recipes. xo -h